annoyingmouse/cv/index.md

 <div id="webaddress">
   <a href="annoyingmouse@gmail.com">annoyingmouse@gmail.com</a>
   |
+  <a href="tel:+447791005861">07791 005861</a>
 </div>

 ## Currently

 After the publication of my book on [Front-end Development](https://shop.bcs.org/store/221/detail/workgroup?id=3-221-9781780174761) by the BCS, I am working on a linked work.

 I spend most of my time fascinated by, learning and implementing the newest trends in web development (while keeping a weather eye on IE11).
-While I primarily work with HTML, CSS and the JavaScript (JS) language - I am happy to use whatever will get the job done.
-My first career was as a psychiatric nurse in the NHS; I’ve worked in IT for well over a decade now.
+While I primarily work with HTML, CSS and the JS language - I am happy to use whatever will get the job done.
+My first career was as a psychiatric nurse in the NHS; I’ve worked in development for well over a decade now.

 I have been interviewed by [Robert Faldo](https://career-switching-coders.simplecast.com/episodes/dominic-myers-episode-6) and [Ben Donkin](https://www.youtube.com/watch?v=qsfMKbzeLvg) about changing careers and remote working, respectively.